 COVID Guidelines: Wearing masks in campus buildings is highly encouraged, regardless of vaccination status.
 More details will be added as we are updated by Seattle University.

 Because of the ongoing COVID-19 pandemic, this is a hybrid conference.
 Meaning: some attendees will attend In-Person.
 They will travel to Seattle and attend conference events in real life (IRL).
 (Note: Seattle University has required COVID protocols for In-Person attendees.
 See FAQ for more information.)
 Virtual attendees will attend the conference virtually via the Whova app (application).
+Select conference workshops will be recorded and available via Whova after the live, in-person session.
 All registered In-Person and Virtual conference attendees will have access to Whova.

 Whova event application

 Whova is an event app (application) that can be downloaded to any smartphone, tablet, laptop, or computer desktop.
-In Whova, you can view the entire conference schedule, organize which workshops you want to view, set reminders to attend sessions, view the live-streamed opening Keynote session, view pre-recorded conference workshops, view the recording of conference sessions recorded via Zoom, ask Questions, view the conference attendee list, send messages to other attendees, and post to discussion boards like “Meet Up” if you’re In-Person or start a Virtual “Meet Up” if you’re attending virtually.
+In Whova, you can view the entire conference schedule, organize which workshops you want to view, set reminders to attend sessions, view the live-streamed opening Keynote session, view pre-recorded conference workshops, view the recording of select recorded conference sessions, ask Questions, view the conference attendee list, send messages to other attendees, and post to discussion boards like “Meet Up” (for in-person attendees).
+If you’re attending virtually, feel free to start a Virtual “Meet Up” on the topic of your choice!